 I’ve tried to unglue myself from my phone for what feels like years, with middling success.
 I’ve used the Forest App (which I still love), but it doesn’t meet all my needs.

-Again, none of what Cal Newport talks about is new, but he lays it out in a way that resonates with those people who are fed up with social media and other “screen things” eating up all their time.
+Again, none of what Cal Newport talks about is new, but he lays it out in a way that resonates with those people fed up with social media and other “screen things” eating up all their time.

 Are you fed up with the “roll and scroll”?
 Have you tried to do a digital detox, but failed?
 Share your story in the comments below!
 This book might just be the solution you’ve been looking for.